1926 Nassau hurricane: Central and North Florida

-At Melbourne elderly residents reported that the storm was the most severe on record.
+At Melbourne elderly residents considered the storm their severest on record.
 There the hurricane flooded several homes, and flipped small watercraft and yachts at nearby Eau Gallie.
-At Cocoa the eye of the hurricane passed overhead at 04:45 UTC on July 28, being accompanied by a lull in the wind and a central pressure of 28.89 inHg.
+At Cocoa the eye of the hurricane arrived at 04:45 UTC on July 28, characterized by lower winds and a pressure value of 28.89 inHg.
 A trio of smokestacks attached to a boiler, at a power station operated by Florida Power & Light, were toppled by high winds.
 At Cape Canaveral a lodge incurred extensive damage.
 Oceanfront awnings and screens were torn loose.
 At Cocoa Beach high waves left escarpments of 6 to 8 ft and shifted the shoreline 12 ft inland.
 A hotel and casino on the oceanfront sustained the loss of its boardwalk, its front having been undercut and left protruding seaward.
 The storm disconnected electricity, leaving beachfront residents powerless.
 Flooding affected some homes west of the Florida East Coast Railway in Brevard County.
 A 20 ft chunk of oceanfront was swept out.
 50 lampposts were blown over at the southern tip of Merritt Island, where a cooperative weather observatory sampled a minimum atmospheric pressure of 28.80 inHg, along with rainfall of 10.40 in, the highest measured in the state during the storm.
 A "tremendous wave" traveled up the Indian River, damaging waterfront property.
 Most avocados and mangos were blown off the trees on Merritt Island, and local horticulture sustained "great losses".
 At Mims winds ruined 15–20% of the local grapefruit and orange crops.
 Winds also tore down many oaks, palms, and pines.
 The hurricane also ripped off the upper front section of a brick structure in Titusville.
-Local fishermen likened the effects of the storm on the Indian River to those of a storm in about 1871.
+Local fishermen likened the impact of the storm on the Indian River to those of a storm in about 1871.
 Near Rockledge strong winds destroyed lightweight housing at a tourist camp.
 At New Smyrna the storm demolished a makeshift beachfront hangar.
 The storm rendered the beachfront all but inaccessible to motorists.
 The hurricane dismantled a then-incomplete woman's club at Coronado Beach.
 A nearby hotel incurred the collapse of its concrete breakwaters and several walls.
 Waves damaged the front of the hotel to such an extent that they necessitated the replacement of the structure's foundation.
 Winds also damaged the roofs of several homes in the area.
 Beachfront concessions and portions of a boardwalk were wrecked at Daytona Beach.
 The Halifax River sloshed over its banks, submerging local streets.
 The storm also destroyed an unfinished hotel at Ponce Park, near Ponce de Leon Inlet.
 Communications with inland cities such as Orlando, Arcadia, and Lakeland were disrupted.